bmcsoftware/vscode-ispw/ispw/README.md

 #### Configure the settings for the Code Pipeline for Git extension

 See [Extension Settings](#extension-settings) for descriptions of each of the settings.
-The assignment description, level, and Topaz CLI installation path are all stored at the User settings level.
+The assignment description, level, and Workbench CLI installation path are all stored at the User settings level.
 The YAML mapping file location can be configured at the Workspace settings level.

 ![example settings](media/example-settings.png)

-#### Install BMC AMI Products for Web
+#### Install CES

 This extension makes REST API calls to Code Pipeline.
-Information about installation and use of the BMC AMI Products for Web can be found [here](https://devops.api.bmc.com/apis/rest_api_ispw.html).
+Information about installation and use of the CES can be found [here](https://devops.api.bmc.com/apis/rest_api_ispw.html).

 #### Using Code Pipeline for Git Commands